 This is the first win over Oklahoma in either football of men’s basketball since the Mountaineers moved to the Big 12.

-The Mountaineers, after being selected to finish eighth in the Big 12 Conference, is currently tied for third behind just No. 8 Kansas and No. 15 Texas.
+The Mountaineers, after being selected to finish eighth in the Big 12 Conference, is currently tied for third behind just No. 8 Kansas, which they play Saturday on the road, and No. 15 Texas.
 WVU lost to the Sooners three times in men’s basketball a year ago.

 "We're playing basketball the way we're taught to play," Staten said.
 "We don't worry about records, rankings and opponents.
 We just go out there and do what our coaches ask us to do ...
 We want to keep winning, that's for sure.'